QUOPA/OptionManager/README.md

 - Save & retrive variant type data
 - Provides python-like interface when saving & retriving data
 - Being saved & being retrived data should have the same type (o/w throw exception)
-- Can put as STL Containers' Template Parameter
+- Can be put as STL Containers' Template Parameter
 - Provides move constructors and assignment

 ## Install